Anxious and Engaged? Here’s How to Handle Wedding Worry Before the Big Day

 Why Wedding Anxiety Happens

-Bridal anxiety is often fueled by a combination of stressors that show up while you’re planning your big day:
+Bridal anxiety is often fueled by a combination of stressors that show up while you’re planning your nuptials:

-• Life transitions – Getting married is a huge life event that can bring up grief, fear, or uncertainty—even when you love your partner deeply.
+• Life transitions – Getting married is a life event that can bring up grief, fear, or uncertainty - even when you love your partner deeply.

 • Perfection pressure – Thanks to social media, every detail can start to feel high-stakes.
-The “perfect” wedding is an illusion.
+The “perfect” wedding is an illusion but it doesn’t mean we won’t try to achieve it!

-• Family and relational stress – Planning can bring up old dynamics, and suddenly every family member and friend has an opinion.
+• Family and relational stress – Planning can bring up old family dynamics, and suddenly every family member and friend has an opinion or commentary.

-• Body image concerns – The pressure to look your “best” on the day of your life can reignite struggles with self-esteem or food.
+• Body image concerns – The pressure to look your absolute best on your wedding can quickly catalyst struggles with self-esteem, food or how you see yourself.

 • Emotional backlog – Wedding planning sometimes stirs up old, unresolved feelings.
 It’s completely normal, and a good reason to consider seeking support.